 How can something you do for comfort be hell?

-When looking online, I didn’t want to read factual medical analysis about weight loss or tips on how to stop nibbling.
+When looking online, I don’t want to read factual medical analysis about weight loss or tips on how to stop nibbling.
 Their advice is often along the lines of ‘Ask yourself if this is actual hunger or head hunger!’ – Not helpful in my case.
 I knew the difference, I was eating when I wasn’t hungry but it didn’t stop me from doing it anyway.

-I wanted to read articles of people’s genuine experiences so I could relate.
-I wanted to feel that I wasn’t alone, that I wasn’t just a freak with no self-control.
+I want to read articles of people’s genuine experiences so I could relate.
+I want to feel that I wasn’t alone, that I wasn’t just a freak with no self-control.
 There was nothing.
 Of all the resources on the Internet, I couldn’t find a website that I liked the look of – that I could see myself visiting regularly, to find words that would speak to my soul, which was where the real problem was.
 I wasn’t taking care of my basic needs, looking after myself properly because I hadn’t been taught how.
 Eating was the only way I knew to show myself love and comfort and give myself a hug.

 How it all started

 I grew up in a household of grief and pain.
 My parents had an unhappy marriage from the start, made worse when tragedy hit with the death of my baby sister when I was just a toddler.
 Losing a child is one of those things that goes against the natural order — parents should go before their children — so a loss like this is incomprehensible.
 My parents tried to make it work, having another baby (my brother who is 3 years younger than me) but it would prove to no avail.

 My brother and I were provided for on a practical level.
 There was a roof over our heads and we had clothes to wear, but I have no happy memories of the time our parents were together.
 It was a home tinged with sadness and whilst I know my parents loved us, that kind of environment is confusing and lonely for a child.